SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 Thermal Zone Settings
 ================================================
-When a zone template is first assigned to a zone object (brep), hundreds of zone settings are assigned to the zone object based on a template.
-ClimateStudio comes with hundreds of pre-populated zone templates based on vetted data sets such as the US Department of Energy Commercial Prototype Building Models that are stored in a `Template Libary`_.
+When a zone template is first assigned to a zone object (brep), hundreds of zone settings are set based on a zone template.
+ClimateStudio comes with hundreds of pre-populated zone templates based on vetted data sets such as the US Department of Energy's Commercial Prototype Building Models that are stored in a `Template Libary`_.
 Once assigned to a zone, all zone information can be reviewed and edited by selecting the edit button in the thermal model object table.

 .. _Template Libary: manageLibrary.html